maxsam4/HuntX-Online-Quiz-Script/README.md

 HuntX
 =====

-HuntX is an online quiz script. (treasure hunt script) This is a php and sql based script.
+HuntX is an online quiz script (treasure hunt script)

+HuntX is a php and sql based script.

 The scripts boasts many features like